-It took me a moment to place his face; one I hadn't seen in over a dozen years.
-My heart skipped a beat and I nearly choked on a mouthful of pancakes as recognition set in.
-He hadn't changed much, still wearing the same Jack-o-lantern grin and shiny, boyish face.
+It took me a moment to recognize the face I hadn't seen in a dozen years.
+When I did, my heart skipped a beat and I nearly choked on a mouthful of pancakes.
+He hadn't changed much.
+He was still wearing the same Jack-o-lantern grin and shiny, boyish face.

-I had been one of the first to arrive that morning which put me against the inside wall of the booth.
+I had been the first to arrive that morning which put me against the inside wall of the booth.
 Two bodies kept me from making a quick exit to take the conversation somewhere away from my coworkers' curiosity.
-Instead, all eyes were on us when he spoke.
+Instead, all eyes were on us when he started to talk.

 "Hey, I when I looked across the room, I thought that was you," he said, confident as ever in his endearing charm.
 Scenes from football games, drive-in movies, and that first kiss in the Haunted House at the amusement park played in my head as I stammered for a proper greeting.